fosshostorg/fosshost.org/src/posts/discontinue-freenode-partnership.md

 No, there have been no changes since we have started exploring a partnership with Freenode.

-### I am a corporate sponsor, and I would like to explore supporting
+### I am a corporate sponsor.
+How can I explore supporting Fosshost?
-Fosshost

 Please email [board@fosshost.org](mailto:board@fosshost.org)